 The following actresses used to be the hottest commodity during the 90s but they seem to have dropped off the radar for whatever reason.
 While some left Hollywood to lead more normal lives, others managed to find ways to stay active and relevant in the industry.
-Here are the fifteen women who were once the hottest actresses during the 1990s:
+Here are the women who were among some of the hottest and most popular actresses during the 1990s:

 Calista Flockhart